rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/get-list-effective-roles-assigned-to-a-user-v2.0.rst

 **Generic Example Response**

-This example is contrived to show the different ``sourceTypes`` in a single example, and is not meant to represent a real-world example.
+This example is contrived to show the different ``sourceTypes`` in a single example and is not meant to represent a real-world example.

 JSON::